ocp4opsandsecurity/tekton/README.md

 - `Task`: a reusable, loosely coupled number of `Steps`
 - `Pipeline`: the definition of the `Tasks` that it should perform
 - `TaskRun`: the execution and result of running an instance of a `Task`
-- `PipelineRun`: the execution and result of running an instance of a
+- `PipelineRun`: the execution and result of running an instance of a `Pipeline`
 - `Pipeline`: includes a number of `TaskRuns`

 ## Features